Innovation and collaborative, synchronized program management for new programs

 CEVT (China Euro Vehicle Technology AB), which is located in Gothenburg, Sweden, is an automotive development center for the Geely Group.
 It uses modular development to push the boundaries of virtual engineering, and take on the desire of customers to create all-new cars.
 CEVT consists of some 2,000 people.

 CEVT (China Euro Vehicle Technology AB) is an innovation center for the Geely Group.
 It is focused on finding better ways to design and build products by leveraging modular development, pushing the boundaries of virtual engineering and designing and developing all-new automobiles that meet customer requirements in fast-evolving global markets.
-CEVT, which is a subsidiary of Zhejiang Geely Holding Group, a Chinese multinational automotive manu-facturing company, has been using product lifecycle management (PLM) specialist Siemens PLM Software’s Teamcenter® software since its founding in 2013.
+CEVT, which is a subsidiary of Zhejiang Geely Holding Group, a Chinese multinational automotive manu-facturing company, has been using product lifecycle management (PLM) specialist Siemens Digital Industries Software’s Teamcenter® software since its founding in 2013.

 CEVT, which is located in Gothenburg, Sweden, has continued to adopt additional Teamcenter capabilities for the configura-tion management of its rapidly expanding platform and product portfolio in support of multiple Geely Holding Group’s companies and brands.

 CEVT started its digital product definition journey by using Teamcenter to manage product and system information in a tightly integrated way.
 For the next step in their journey, CEVT has expanded to further leverage Teamcenter to efficiently manage complexity and variability across multiple car platforms.

 For any complex product, it’s critical to be able to plan and manage the introduction and availability of features, and use this knowledge to plan and account for product and other content that gets developed as part of the product definition process.“